 What is a CAD Workstation?

-A CAD workstation is a professional-level workstation computer that provides significantly improved productivity and performance towards engineering and design data workloads.
+A CAD workstation is a professional-level computer system that provides significantly improved productivity and performance towards engineering and design data workloads.
 They have a substantial difference compared mainstream workstations, as they are equipped with powerful graphics processing and provide reliability options through error-correcting code (ECC) memory.

 The difference between CAD Workstations and Mainstream Workstations